-Most people won’t get intrigued from a statement you make.
-But luckily, you can pique their interest by posing interesting questions that have them wanting to find out what happens next.
+Most people won’t get intrigued by a statement you make.
+But luckily, you can pique their interest by posing interesting questions that make them want to discover what happens next.

 We get it – generating curiosity is difficult.
 But like the season finale of your favorite TV show that just announced an upcoming season, you’ve got to get your audience excited to see more.

-A good way to start creating excitement is to analyze your industry and see what questions people are asking.
-If you’re a B2B business, a strong ad might say something like “What if you could make your workflow 150% more efficient?” or “How do I increase my organic traffic easily?”
+Analyzing your industry and seeing what questions people ask is a good way to start creating excitement.
+If you’re a B2B business, a strong ad might say, “What if you could make your workflow 150% more efficient?” or “How do I increase my organic traffic easily?”

-Of course, your questions must play into your audience’s interests and the products and services that you offer.
-Tweak your wording, make your content impactful and show how your business above all others is able to answer any burning questions that your potential customers may have.
+Of course, your questions must play into your audience’s interests and the products and services you offer.
+Tweak your wording, make your content impactful and show how your business, above all others, can answer any burning questions that your potential customers may have.

 Tip: Remember what we said about image text above!
 Keep your questions short, succinct and to the point.

 While valuable content is a great start, a good CTA is your final push to convince your audience to take the next step.
-Without a CTA your audience will see your ad but will not know how to take action.
+Without a CTA, your audience will see your ad but not know how to take action.
 Or they simply might not be persuaded enough!
-Whether your ad campaign goal is to increase your brand awareness, sell your product, or generate leads, your CTA is the driving factor that gets your potential customers to take the next action.
+Whether your ad campaign aims to increase your brand awareness, sell your product, or generate leads, your CTA is the driving factor that gets your potential customers to take the next action.

-One of our best tips for making your CTAs persuasive is to include action verbs in them.
-These includes words such as “try, start, learn, get” and can be very convincing at making the next step in your offer an obvious choice to make
+Including action verbs is one of our best tips for making your CTAs persuasive.
+These include words such as “try, start, learn, get” and can be very convincing at making the next step in your offer an obvious choice.

 CTAs that use action verbs include: